Educators - Distance Learning

 What do I do if I have a question related to distance learning?
 If staff have a curricular question about Distance Learning, they should submit a Distance Learning Help Desk ticket.
 All technology questions should be submitted through a regular Tech Help Desk ticket that can be submitted by clicking on the orange life preserver tile in ClassLink my.classlink.com/windsorct.

 What are the expectations if students do not have internet or device access at home?
 If families do not have a laptop, desktop, tablet, access to internet, or discover that their home internet-connected device does not work with ClassLink, parents/guardians may complete the Internet and Device Access Survey.
 Our goal is to assure each family has access to internet and one developmentally appropriate device, as determined by the survey responses.
-Families with limited internet access will be directed to local internet service providers due to the limited availability of hot spots.
+Families with limited internet access will be directed to local internet service providers (April 27 update from Comcast) due to the limited availability of hot spots.
 In addition, teachers can provide paper-based assignments.

 How can I get technology help for my students?
 Please refer to the steps on this linked one-page document.